ClimateCompatibleGrowth/CORE-WESM/docs/index.rst

 #.
 The creation of a county-resolved model input data set based on the disaggregation of OSeMOSYS-Kenya and inclusion of different county-level data.
 #.
 The flexible application of the county-resolved model faclitated by a compact multi-scale modelling framework wrapped around OSeMOSYS.

-Both steps are explained in more detail on the respective pages of the documentation linked in the navigation panel on the left and below.
+The steps are explained in more detail in :ref:`model` and :ref:`data` (also linked in the navigation panel on the left and below).

 .. warning::